LiangyingYin/BayesianNetwork/README.md

 # Applications
 The code is available under the Application folder.
 Due to privacy issues, the original data from UK Biobank is not provided here.

-In order to use BN-GWAS to identify gene-phenotype network for trait of interest, you need to separately infer the gene-gene, gene-outcome network first, then merge them into a complete gene-phenotype network
+In order to use BN-GWAS to identify gene-phenotype network for trait of interest, you need to separately infer the gene-gene, gene-outcome network first, then merge them into a complete gene-phenotype network.

 # Causalgraphs
 This folder contains the inferred causal graphs for some studied traits.